fomaj/docs/docs/how-it-works.md

 Users `Bet` on the market using these tokens.
 They also get rewards as these tokens..

 ## Staking requirement
-There is no lose when a prediction is incorrect.
+There is no loss when a prediction is incorrect.
 This opens up bad players to spam.
 Staking requimrnet is how this is miniminzed.

 To participate in prediction rounds, initially users will have to stake `J` amount of `FMJ` tokens to the contract.
 This will be locked for `K` amount of time.
 In that time users can partcipate in any number of rounds.